 The fact of the matter is, there are things about God that we will never understand, ways He operates that we cannot comprehend.
 There are things in the Bible that will not make sense; after all, Paul wrote that the natural mind does not understand the things of God.
 Believers should not use an apologetic method that puts the Scripture on the back burner.
 Unless people hear the gospel, they will not be converted.

 There is a trend in the Church; doubt is considered cool, Scripture can be questioned, and by all means, accept other ways to God – Damnable all of it.
 Doubt is against faith, we have no right to question God’s Word, and Jesus said, I am the way, the truth, and the life.
 No one comes to the Father except through Me.

 God is God, and His Word is true.
 The defense of our faith is found in that Word.
-“And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; 31 but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.” – John 20:30-31.
+“Yeshua performed many other signs in the presence of the disciples, which are not written in this book.
+31 But these things have been written so that you may believe that Yeshua is Mashiach Ben-Elohim, and that by believing you may have life in His name.” – John 20:30-31 TLV.

-Romans 1:16-17 NKJV “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.
-17 For in it the righteousness of God is revealed from faith to faith; as it is written, “The just shall live by faith.”
+Romans 1:16-17 TLV “For I am not ashamed of the Good News, for it is the power of God for salvation to everyone who trusts—to the Jew first and also to the Greek.
+17 In it the righteousness of God is revealed, from trust to trust.
+As it is written, “But the righteous shall live by emunah.”